-Simply put, fracking allows companies to produce more oil and natural gas.
-According to the U.S. Energy Information Administration (EIA), Texas’ annual oil production increased by over 225 percent from 2007 to 2017 thanks to fracking.
+Fracking, or hydraulic fracturing, allows companies to produce more oil and natural gas.
 The process involves injecting water deep into the ground to crack rock, which allows more oil or natural gas to flow.
 On average, the process only takes about three to five days to complete.
 Once the well is "completed," it is ready to produce oil and natural gas for years to come.

 Over 99 percent of fracking fluid is water and sand.
 The other additives are things you’ll also find under your kitchen sink.
 One of the most prevalent additives is guar, which is an emulsifying agent that’s also found in ice cream, toothpaste, and numerous other products.

-No. This rumor started with the anti-fracking film Gasland, which showed a man in Colorado lighting his faucet on fire and blaming fracking.
-Before the film was released, however, Colorado regulators had investigated the case and determined it had nothing to do with oil and natural gas development.
+Anti-fracking film Gasland, showed a man in Colorado lighting his faucet on fire and blaming fracking.
+Before the film was released, Colorado regulators had investigated the case and determined it had nothing to do with oil and natural gas development.
 In many places, people have been able to light their tap water on fire long before fracking was around, due to naturally occurring methane pockets.